 Be mindful of the cats and stray animals

 Although rabies is mostly eradicated in many parts of the world, this fatal disease is still an issue in Morocco.
-Cats can carry rabies, so keep an eye on children in Chefchaouen where hundreds if not thousands of stray cats freely roam the streets.
+Although not as common, cats can carry rabies, so keep an eye on children in Chefchaouen where hundreds if not thousands of stray cats freely roam the streets.

 How long do you need in Chefchaouen?

 If you’re trying to determine how many days you need in Chefchaouen, I’d recommend spending at least one night.
 There are several tours you can book if you want to do a day trip to Chefchaouen from Tangier or a day trip from Fez.
 But the drive is much longer than we expected.

 It is a mountainous area, so the speed limit is slow and the road winds and turns.

 If you take a day trip to Chefchaouen, you’ll spend most of your day in a car and you won’t have much time to truly experience the Blue Pearl of Morocco.

 We arrived in Chefchaouen at night and spent 2 nights and 1 full day in Chefchaouen, which felt like a good amount of time.

 Giving yourself the extra day, if time allows, gives you more opportunity to experience all the incredible things to do in Chefchaouen without feeling rushed.

 Morocco isn’t well connected by train the way Europe is.
 So, to get to Chefchaouen, you will need to drive, take a bus, or a taxi.
 We crossed over the strait of Gibraltar after nearly 2 weeks exploring Spain and Portugal.